Iteranya/anita-cms/README.md

 <img width="1919" height="906" alt="Screenshot 2025-11-21 152132" src="https://github.com/user-attachments/assets/a457de07-a322-4102-9060-ea439a541856" />

 *   **Route Aware:** Aina understands your website's structure (pages, forms, assets).
-*   **Code Generation:** Describe the page you want, and Aina generates the HTML/CSS structure for you.
+*   **Secure Code Generation:** Describe the page you want, and Aina generates **sanitized HTML/CSS** and uses Anita's built-in Javascript module with **Alpine.js** to create interactivity safely.
-*   **Integration:** Aina knows how to fetch data from your custom Forms to build dynamic layouts.
+*   **Integration:** Aina knows how to fetch data from your custom Forms to build dynamic layouts that are both beautiful and secure.

+---

+## 🛡️ Security First

+Anita gives you extensive, granular control over your website's security.

+### 🔐 Content Sanitization & CSP
+*   **Bleach by Default:** All user- and AI-generated HTML is automatically sanitized to prevent cross-site scripting (XSS).
+*   **Opt-Out Control:** For trusted environments, you can disable Bleach on a per-page or system-wide basis.
+*   **Content Security Policy (CSP):** You have full control over your site's CSP headers.
+Configure allowed script sources, style sources, content origins, and more through the admin panel.

+### 🎭 Role-Based Access Control (RBAC)
+*   **Discord-Flavored Roles:** Anita uses a flexible RBAC system.
+Instead of a rigid hierarchy, you create roles (e.g., "Editor," "Designer," "Marketer") and assign specific permissions to each.
+*   **Granular Permissions:** Assign rights for actions like `edit_page`, `manage_users`, `change_settings`, `create_forms`, and more.
+*   **Admin Supremacy:** Only users with the `System Administrator` role can create, modify, or assign roles to other users, ensuring centralized control.

 ---